George J. Schaefer

-George Schaefer (November 5, 1888, Brooklyn, New York – August 8, 1981) was an American movie producer and business executive.
+George Joseph Schaefer (November 5, 1888, Brooklyn, New York – August 8, 1981) was an American motion picture producer and studio executive.
 Schaefer joined Paramount Pictures in 1920 and became general manager in 1933.
-He became vice president and chief executive officer at United Artists and was then hired as president of RKO in 1938.
+He became vice president and chief executive officer at United Artists and was then hired as president of RKO Pictures in 1938.
 In 1941 Orson Welles made his classic film Citizen Kane at RKO.
 He was fired from RKO in 1942 because of the controversy surrounding Welles' second film The Magnificent Ambersons and due to RKO's lackluster box office receipts.